sofib/vehicle-workshop/README.md

 # Vehicle workshop

 ## Description
-This repository is an example code demonstrating several coding principles and patterns but most importantly it obeys to the dependency rule.
-The beloved one!
+This repository is an example code demonstrating several coding principles and patterns but most importantly it obeys to the dependency rule, the beloved one!

 The programing language used is PHP 7+.

+The **introduce-faas-endpoints** branch enables logic from this project to be exposed as functions within the PLONK stack.

 ## Requirements
 There are 2 ways code can be used: